knewplay/course-vex-vrc-in-c/session4.md

 ## Demo

 <!-- Notes: Use light sensor and bumper switch as examples -->
-* Let's connect these sensors to our V5 and read their values to see how they are represented in our code
+* Let's connect these sensors to our V5 and read their values to see how they are represented in our code.
+How do you think the values will be represented?

 ---